Lexicon

 ORIGINAL

-(1) Physical Throughput—matter movement; semiconductor lead times, power transformer delays.
-(2) Trusted Interfaces—APIs, permissions; organizational bottleneck.
-(3) Verification of Reality—sensors, audits; instrumentation cost.
-(4) Liability-Bearing Entities—accountable parties; institutional framework.
-Bind in different order by domain.
+(1) Physical Throughput: matter movement; semiconductor lead times, power transformer delays.
+(2) Trusted Interfaces: APIs, permissions; organizational bottleneck.
+(3) Verification of Reality: sensors, audits; instrumentation cost.
+(4) Liability-Bearing Entities: accountable parties; institutional framework.
+The constraints bind in different orders depending on domain.

 Four Cryptographic Capabilities